Brett-Kennedy/ikNN/README.md

 Here, the blue and orange lines represent kNNs and green and red ikNNs.
 Interestingly, though the use of ArithmeticFeatures tended to lower the accuracy of standard kNN models, it tended to raise the accuracy of ikNN models, making them even stronger models.
 With ikNNs, we see the opposite behaviour, with the red line tending to follow the shape of the greeen, but slightly higher, indicating higher accuracy.

+While the use of ArithmeticFeatures can lead to overfitting in some contexts, as it generates a large number of features, ikNN is able to take advantage of these features well.
+In general, ikNN is able to absorb engineered features well, an artifact of its use of simple, 2d spaces, where one or both features may be engineered.

 ## Methods